 The court also might order the company to reinstate you at your previous position if you were fired.
 This is less common since most employees do not want to go back to their jobs.
 It is stressful to enter into a workplace where you have been discriminated against.
 The Cimino Law Firm understands this and will discuss your wishes with you before taking the case to court.

 How Can The Cimino Law Firm Help With Religious Discrimination Claims?

 Religious discrimination cases are complicated.
 Your employer will attempt to prove that he or she did not discriminate against you, and you must prove otherwise.
 You need to present the right evidence to prove your claim.
 That’s where The Cimino Law Firm can help.

 Michelle Cimino of The Cimino Law Firm has dedicated her career to employment law.
 She has more than 20 years of experience settling and litigating religious discrimination cases in both state and federal courts.
 She knows what evidence the courts require to prove these claims so that she will be an invaluable asset during the case.

 Also, Michelle Cimino understands the hardship that her clients face.
 She has seen people deal with the countless emotions that come up during these cases.
 When she’s not in court fighting for you, she is by your side, helping you handle the stress of the situation.

 Our firm also provides confidential phone consultations for those who have been discriminated against.
 You don’t have to spend any money upfront or even leave your home to find out if you have a case.

 Also, our firm has two convenient locations in Webster and Rochester, New York.
 You can visit us at either location to move forward with your case.

-Begin the process by calling us for your free phone consultation.
+Begin the process by calling us for your confidential phone consultation.

 Follow us on Facebook for daily updates!